cadCAD-org/cadcad-ri/README.md

 # cadCAD Reference Implementation - WiP

-cadCAD is a Python library for designing, testing and validating complex systems through simulation.
+Complex Adaptive Dynamics Computer Aided Design (cadCAD) is a language for encoding Generalized Dynamical Systems (GDS) as computer programs.
 This repository contains the reference implementation of the software, based on the formal specification.
+Python was chosen for the reference implementation for clarity and ease of use.

 ## Installation